-People often think that gerbils and hamsters are easy animals to take of—but, like cats, dogs, and other companion animals, they need lots of love, care, and attention.
-Most people also don’t know that gerbils and hamsters are very different from each other—take a look!
+People often think gerbils and hamsters are easy to take care of—but like cats, dogs, and other animal companions, they need lots of love, care, and attention.
+Most people also don’t know that gerbils and hamsters are very different from each other.
+Take a look!

-In their natural habitats, hamsters like to be alone and are nocturnal, which means that they sleep during the day and stay awake all night.
-Sounds fun, huh?
-Making friends with humans can be difficult since they don’t like to be awake during the day.
+In their natural habitat, hamsters like to be alone.
+They’re nocturnal, which means they sleep during the day while we’re awake and stay awake during the night while we’re sleeping—so making friends with them can be hard.

 A hamster should eat many different types of fruits, green vegetables, and seeds.
 Their teeth never stop growing, so it’s very important that they have hard things like dog biscuits and clean tree branches to chew on.
 Hamsters can live to be between 2 and 4 years old.

-A 2-foot-square wire-mesh cage with a solid base is the smallest size for a home for one hamster.
-Those colorful plastic cages may look nice, but they are difficult to clean, and hamsters may chew their way out!
+A 2-foot-square wire-mesh cage with a solid base is the smallest size a home for one hamster should be—roomy ones are better.
+Colorful plastic cages are difficult to clean, and hamsters may chew their way out!

-You’ll need a water bottle, chew toys, soft bedding such as straw or shredded white paper, and an exercise wheel.
-Wooden ladders and toilet paper rolls also make great toys!
+Your hamster will need a water bottle, chew toys, soft bedding (like straw or shredded white paper), and an exercise wheel.
+Wooden ladders and toilet paper rolls make great toys.

-Unlike hamsters, gerbils don’t like to be alone and live in families of up to 20 members in the wild.
-If kept alone, a gerbil will become depressed.
-If you have the time, money, and space to adopt gerbils, two males or two females from the same family will make friends with each other.
+Unlike hamsters, gerbils don’t like to be alone, and in nature, they live in families of up to 20 members.
+Gerbils who are kept alone become depressed.
+If you have the time, space, and other resources to adopt gerbils, two males or two females from the same family will be good companions for each other.

-Gerbils require the same food and shelter as hamsters do, but be sure to provide gerbils with a solid exercise wheel since their long tails can get caught in wire wheels!
-Neither hamsters nor gerbils should be allowed to become too cold or they will go into hibernation.
-Gerbils can live for about five years.
+Gerbils need the same type of food and shelter as hamsters do, but make sure your gerbils have a solid exercise wheel since their long tails can get caught in wire wheels!
+Unlike hamsters, they aren’t nocturnal—their sleeping habits are a bit more complex.
+If you have some gerbil companions or plan to adopt a pair, it’s a good idea to watch them to find out when they’re most active and when they like to sleep.
+Don’t let hamsters or gerbils become too cold or they’ll go into hibernation.
+Gerbils can live to be about 5 years old.